JeremyThonon/portfolio/.github/pull_request_template.md

 - [ ] I have added appropriate documentation or comments.
 - [ ] I have followed the project's coding conventions.
 - [ ] I have updated relevant tests, if applicable.
-- [ ] I have assigned reviewers to this pull request.